D. H. Hill Jr. Library: Expansion and computerization (1971–2001)

 A single library entrance from the Brickyard was opened in 1971.
 In 1972, the student union moved into Talley Student Center, and the Erdahl-Cloyd Union became the West Wing.
 It was connected to the East Wing by the new 10-story (numbered G, 1–9) Bookstack North Tower; opened on March 5, 1971, it added space for 1.2 million volumes and added 900 seats, 50 study carrels and 70 locked research study rooms.
 Coinciding with the 83rd anniversary of NC State's founding, the North Tower was dedicated on October 3, 1972.
 Previously, the library had had closed bookstacks, which were opened to all students following the construction of the new addition.
-In 1973, library holdings passed 600,000 volumes, and N.C.
-State became a charter member of the Southeastern Library Network (SOLINET), now LYRASIS.
+In 1973, library holdings passed 600,000 volumes, and NC State became a charter member of the Southeastern Library Network (SOLINET), now Lyrasis.

 The Jesse-Ringo Survey Report of 1957–1958 had strongly recommended the Erdahl-Cloyd Student Union (designed by W.H.
 Deitrick, an architect and a professor in the School of Design, and opened in 1954) be converted into an undergraduate library; the student union consisted of a cafeteria on the ground floor, recreation space on the first floor and a theatre on the second floor.
 The conversion to a library was approved in the fall of 1966; however, the university decided to maintain the ground-floor cafeteria due to the lack of food service on North Campus, despite protests from the library directors and staff.
 As the foundations of the Erdahl-Cloyd Wing were insufficiently strong to support heavy bookstacks, the university decided to locate the Reserve Reading Room and an open-shelf browsing area on the first floor.
 In June 1972, the student union vacated the building and moved to the new Talley Student Center.
 Owing to the first floor of the Erdahl-Cloyd Wing being six feet lower than the first floor of the bookstack tower, an elevator had to be installed to bridge the gap; lighting also needed to be improved on the first floor.
 A 150-seat theatre on the second floor was renovated in 1974, and the Reserve Reading Room occupied the renovated building in May 1975.

 Computerised cataloguing of materials began in 1975, and the card catalogue began to be retroactively converted in 1976.
 Also in 1976, collections totaled over 700,000 volumes, and a Rare Book and Special Collections Room was established adjacent to the University Archives and was administered by the Reference Department.
-In 1977, the library directors of N.C.
-State, UNC-Chapel Hill and Duke University began planning a cooperative program for the three major Triangle universities.
+In 1977, the library directors of NC State, UNC-Chapel Hill and Duke University began planning a cooperative program for the three major Triangle universities.
 In 1978, the 800,000th volume was added to the collection.